-ALS is a disease of the motor neurons: those that make up the chain of nerve cells starting from the brain, that travel through the spinal cord (Upper Motor Neurons-UMNs), and ending with nerve cells that project from the spinal cord to the muscles (Lower Motor Neurons-LMNs).
+ALS is a disease of the motor neurons-the chain of nerve cells that originates in the brain, travels through the spinal cord (Upper Motor Neurons or UMNs) and ends with nerve cells projecting from the spinal cord to the muscles (Lower Motor Neurons or LMNs).
 The LMNs provide signals for muscle contraction and move our bodies through space, as we demand.

 Defining this distinction between the types of motor neurons is important when discussing mobility and ALS because the loss of UMN or LMN will cause unique corresponding symptoms and related mobility impairments.
 Although various changes in mobility will occur and the challenge of everyday movements will increase over time, there are many types of equipment and devices that can be used to help maintain independence for as long as possible.
 For example, one person with ALS described his experience in the following way: